 - The surrogate mother may or may not be a relative of the intended parents and must have the medical and psychological endorsement of the InSer Group.

 - The embryo must carry the genetics of at least one member of the patient couple who will become the future parents.

 - Legal and psychological support is required/mandatory.

-- The surrogate uterus treatment is performed through In Vitro Fertilization.
-The only difference is that the embryo transfer is made to the surrogate mother.
+- The surrogate uterus treatment is performed through In-Vitro Fertilization.
+The only difference is that the embryos are transferred to the surrogate mother.

-The surrogate uterus is an option for heterosexual, homosexual and monoparental families who have a condition that makes it impossible to conceive and thus the physician acknowledges the necessity of a surrogate uterus to achieve gestation.
+A surrogate uterus is an option for heterosexual, homosexual, and single parent families with conditions that make it impossible to conceive, and there is where the doctor acknowledges the necessity of a surrogate uterus to achieve gestation.

 Families without a uterus for gestation – Include the following situations:

 - Families in which the woman has a history of congenital absence of the uterus; history of partial or total hysterectomy; or medical or surgical procedures that caused irreversible damage to the uterus, making it impossible to carry a pregnancy.

 - Single-parent families in which the woman has the same uterine conditions described above.

 - Same-parent families of 2 women where both have the same uterine conditions described above.